inet-framework/inet/doc/src/users-guide/ch-routing.rst

    **.hasRip = true

-There are also NED types called :ned:`RipRouter`, :ned:`OspfRouter`, :ned:`BgpRouter`, which are all :ned:`Router`’s with an appropriate routing protocol enabled.
+There are also NED types called :ned:`RipRouter`, :ned:`OspfRouter`, and :ned:`BgpRouter`, which are all variants of the :ned:`Router` module with the respective routing protocols enabled.

 .. _ug:sec:routing:rip: